GiorgioPietrabissa/giorgiopietrabissa.github.io/_pages/about.md

   - /about.html
 ---

-Giorgio Pietrabissa
+Hi, welocme to my website.
 ======
-5th year PhD student at Cemfi.
+I'm a 5th year PhD student at **Cemfi**, and my research focuses on urban economics.

-My research focuses on urban economics.
-I'm interested in understanding what drives _where_ people live and the spatial distribution of economic activity, as location matters for every aspect of our lives.
-I use a combination of trade and IO tools to answer deep questions about the spatial and economic structure of where we live.
+I'm interested in understanding the drivers of _where_ people choose to live and _how_ our interactions shape the spatial distribution of economic activity using quantitative tools from IO and trade.
+Basically, I like maps.